-Our study proves that female students who participate in extracurricular sports show more stable and positive mood changes compared to those who do not.
+Our study proves that female students who participate in extracurricular speces show more stable and positive mood changes compared to those who do not.
 Supporting this, studies by Han et al. (2020) and Heikura et al. (2023) also explain the benefits of sports for mood stability and emotional well-being.
 In addition, Castanier et al. (2021) underline the very beneficial role of sports in regulating fluctuating hormones, while Aghababa et al. (2021) state that team sports can provide psychological benefits that have positive implications for mood changes.
 These findings make it clear that it is essential to encourage sports participation among female students to improve their emotional and mental health.
-Schools should also advocate for female students to be actively involved in sports activities because this not only improves physical health but also provides emotional benefits that can reduce stress and anxiety, as well as increase self-confidence and selfesteem.
+Schools should also advocate for female students to be actively involved in sports active stress and anxiety, as well as increase self-confidence and self-esteem.
 Exercise enhances cardiovascular health, regulates hormones, and increases endorphin production, reducing stress and PMS symptoms and improving mood stability.
-Those who participate in sports extracurriculars are likely to experience greater overall physical and mental well-being than those who do not.
+Those who participate in sports extracurriculars are likely to experience greater overall physical and mental well-being these who do not.

 Abbas et al (2018) underscore the importance of considering physical activity and emotional intelligence in understanding mood regulation among female students.
 While participation in sports appears to positively contribute to emotional stability (Dhar, Farooque, & Devi, 2024), comprehensive health education and access to resources are equally important for effective menstrual hygiene practices and PMS management.
 The study's limitation is that potential confounding factors have not yet been included, such as socioeconomic status, access to menstrual hygiene products, and cultural attitudes towards menstruation, which could influence menstrual hygiene practices and emotional well-being.
-Additionally, the study does not explore the role of peer or social support within extracurricular activities, which may also impact emotional wellbeing and menstrual health.
+Additionally, the study does not explore the role of peer or social support within extracurricular activities, which may also impact emotional well-being and menstrual health.
 Future research should adopt a holistic approach that integrates psychological, physiological, and educational perspectives while also considering factors like socioeconomic status, access to menstrual hygiene products, and social support to understand better their impact on menstrual hygiene and the health of female students, which is ultimate could enhance their health, well-being and academic success.